Giffgaff Review: The UK’s Low Cost, People Powered Mobile Network

 - Cash (minimum of £10).
 Providing you’ve earned at least 1,000 points of Payback (equivalent to £10), you can ask for your Payback to be sent as cash.
 Payments will be made via PayPal (from here you can withdraw the cash to a bank account).

 - Charity Donation.
 You can also ask for your Payback points to be donated to charity.
 If you choose this option, giffgaff will match your donation.
 For example, 1,000 Payback points is normally equivalent to £10 in cash.
 If you make a charitable donation, you’ll get an extra £10 added by giffgaff.
 This gives you a £20 donation to charity.

 Payback is made twice every year: once in June and once in December.
 You’ll be sent any Payback earned up to the start of that month.

 When claiming your Payback, there are two important things to be aware of.

 First of all, giffgaff requires you to re-select your payment method once every Payback cycle (i.e. you’ll need to log in to your account and choose either the credit, cash payment or charity donation option).
-If you don’t select a payment method during the Payback cycle, your points will roll over once into the following cycle.
-There’s a maximum of one roll-over: the second time round your Payback will expire.
+If you don’t select a payment method during the Payback cycle, your points will roll over once into the next 6-month cycle.
+There’s only a maximum of one roll-over: the second time round your Payback points will expire.